-iShares Bitcoin Premium Income ETF (IBPI): What It Is, How It Works, and What You Give Up
+iShares Bitcoin Premium Income ETF (BITA): What It Is, How It Works, and What You Give Up

-BlackRock's upcoming covered call Bitcoin ETF explained in plain language — mechanics, tradeoffs, competitor performance data, and what the income actually costs in BTC terms.
+BlackRock's covered call Bitcoin ETF, live on Nasdaq since June 2026, explained in plain language — mechanics, tradeoffs, competitor performance data, and what the income actually costs in BTC terms.

 What Is the iShares Bitcoin Premium Income ETF?

-This is not a spot Bitcoin ETF.
+This is not a spot Bitcoin ETF — the category whose decade-long approval fight is traced in our Bitcoin ETF history.
 IBIT holds Bitcoin and tracks its price.
 The iShares Bitcoin Premium Income ETF holds Bitcoin and IBIT shares while simultaneously selling call options against that position, collecting premiums that get distributed as income.
 That second layer changes the return profile in a predictable way: premium income can smooth returns when Bitcoin trades sideways or dips modestly, because premiums are collected even when the underlying does nothing.
 But the premiums are not free.
 They are the market price paid by option buyers for the right to Bitcoin's upside beyond a certain strike price — upside the fund has agreed to forfeit.

 The concept is not new.
 Covered call “premium income” strategies have existed for decades in equities, and BlackRock's filing explicitly invites comparisons to products like the JPMorgan Equity Premium Income ETF (JEPI), which popularized an equity income wrapper around S&P 500 option premium collection.
 The difference here is that the underlying asset is Bitcoin — a market with historically extreme volatility and strongly right-tailed return distributions.
 That makes the tradeoff between regular distributions today and uncapped upside participation more consequential than most investors intuitively expect.